Gaurav190803/SkimLit/README.md

 # SkimLit

-Skimlit is a NLP project which helps convert attributes to headings such as Result , Methods , Objecttives , Conclusions and Background for easier reading and analysis
+Skimlit is a NLP project which helps convert attributes to headings such as Result , Methods , Objectives , Conclusions and Background for easier reading and analysis

 #MODEL